sci16z/sci16z/README.md

 ## Tips

-The project is still under development, and nodes will be online in the coming weeks.
+The project is still under development, and nodes and pool will be online in the coming weeks.

 ## Overview